Are you in the market for a new or new-to-you car?

 - 30 percent of your budget covers unnecessary expenses and “fun” money

 There are many ways to design a budget, but the 50-30-20 budget gives you a good place to start.
-It will certainly point out of there are any areas that are totally out of whack.
+It will certainly point out if any areas are totally out of whack.

 What Do You Have in Savings?